igromanru/SoT-SDK-Guide/sites/Functions.md

 -------- | ----------------
 FindLookAtRotation | Find a rotation for an object at Start location to point at Target location. (good for aimbot) Conv_VectorToRotator | Return the FRotator orientation corresponding to the direction in which the vector points.
 (Conv_VectorToRotator(targetLocation - cameraLocation) rotation for an aimbot)
-GetHours | Returns hours as int from a FTimespan GetMinutes | Returns minutes as int from a FTimespan GetSeconds | Returns seconds as int from a FTimespan
+Dot_VectorVector | Returns the dot product of two 3d vectors GetHours | Returns hours as int from a FTimespan GetMinutes | Returns minutes as int from a FTimespan GetSeconds | Returns seconds as int from a FTimespan